tanimislam/presentation_useful_multimedia_manipulation/README.rst

 Python for Quick, Useful Multimedia Manipulation: Anecdotes from a Python Programmer
 =====================================================================================

-One of Python's many killer features is that a programmer can organically create snippets of code, and organically and coherently join them into larger collections of module code.
+One of Python's many killer features is that a programmer can organically create snippets of code, and coherently join them into larger collections of module code.
 In this presentation, I describe and demonstrate relatively simple Python tools -- for image, video, and audio manipulation -- that I use every day at work and outside work.

 * automatically cropping out whitespace in images (surprisingly easy to do).